Goran Cvijanović

 Goran Cvijanović (born 9 September 1986) is a Slovenian professional football manager and former player who played as a midfielder.
-He is currently in charge of the Slovenia under-16 team.

 International career

 Cvijanović made his debut for Slovenia in an October 2012 World Cup qualification match against Cyprus, coming on as a 84th-minute substitute for Josip Iličić.

 Personal life

 Cvijanović spent his early years in Nova Gorica, and moved to Šempeter pri Gorici when he was seven years old.
 His cousin Miroslav Cvijanović is also a former footballer.